 11. Committees

 The Committees of the House of Delegates shall be the Committee on Nominations and the Committee on Resolutions.
-The Chair of the House of Delegates may appoint, in accordance with the NYSCHP Constitution and Bylaws, such other
+The Chairperson of the House of Delegates may appoint, in accordance with the NYSCHP Constitution and Bylaws, such other

 committees as may be necessary.